pysat/pysat/docs/tutorial_independence.rst

 The pysat nano-kernel lets you modify any data set as needed so that you can get the daily mean you desire, without having to modify the daily_mean function.

-Check the instrument independence using a different instrument.
+You can check the instrument independence using a different instrument.
 Whatever instrument is supplied may be modified in arbitrary ways by the nano-kernel.

 .. note::